 My Approach to Helping

+Currently accepting new adult and childteen clients in the Towson office.
 Are you the parent of a teenager or child who is struggling with emotional or behavior problems?
 It can be frustrating to fight over every little thing or to watch your child harming themselves in so many ways.
 Sometimes the opposition comes from depression and anxiety, sometimes it comes from the struggle to adjust to changing family dynamics.
 You love your child and just want to share the few short years you have together before they are released into the world.
 Perhaps you feel like you have tried it all and therapy is your last hope?
-I've worked with families like yours for more than 15 years and I've learned some techniques that Do work.
+I've worked with families like yours for more than 18 years and I've learned some techniques that Do work.
 Are you ready for something a little bit different?
 You really can begin to enjoy your kids again.

 More Info About My Practice